barnettcp/barnettcp/README.md

 - 👋 Hi, I’m @GopherSlayer425
 - 👀 I’m interested in data analysis and visualization, coding, machine learning, the outdoors, and more!
+I love to design and create thoughtfully across a wide range of interests.

 - 🌱 I’m currently learning...
-Python, Machine Learning, Godot 4, Blender, Krita, Inkscape, Wordpress
+Python, Machine Learning, Godot 4, Blender, Krita, Inkscape, LangChain, HuggingFace

 - 💞️ I’m looking to collaborate on small projects that are geared towards fun